 We’re proud of what we’ve accomplished.
 The Society for Assisted Reproductive Technologies (SART) keeps a public record of every member practice’s success rates.
 Please visit our page on success rates to see our achievements over the past several years.

-To schedule an appointment or learn more about how Reproductive Gynecology & Infertility specializes in IVF services in the Ohio communities of Akron, Columbus, Canton and Youngstown, call 844-707-1296 today.
+To schedule an appointment or learn more about how Reproductive Gynecology & Infertility specializes in IVF services in Columbus, Akron, Canton, Youngstown and other Ohio communities, call 844-707-1296 today.
 You can also request an appointment using the form on this page.